Ten Fundraising Ideas

 1. H2O For Life Walk for Water: Number one fundraising idea!
 A Walk for Water connects the walking that students around the world do daily for drinking water, raises awareness in our communities and raises funds through donations!
 Learn more about organizing your own Walk for Water here.

-2. Sell H2O for Life t-shirts: Visit our online store for easy ordering.
+2. Sell H2O for Life t-shirts, water bottles and more: Visit our online store for easy ordering.

 4. Bucket Drive: Collect change (for example, Penny Monday, Nickel Tuesday, Dime Wednesday etc.).